 There are some good options for bus service between Edmonton and Calgary that are reasonably priced.
 The following companies offer direct service between Alberta’s two biggest cities:

 - Red Arrow – Probably the most popular bus service connecting the two cities (and more spots in Alberta), Red Arrow offers multiple pick-up spots in each city, and at each airport.
 Average one-way tickets run at just around $72 per person, including tax.

-- Rider Express – A bargain with prices as starting at $42 per person, Rider Express runs three times daily between the two cities, with a stop partway in Red Deer.
+- Rider Express – A bargain with prices as starting at $47 per person, Rider Express runs twice times almost daily between the two cities, with a stop partway in Red Deer.
 The pick-up and drop-off spots in each city may prove to be a little awkward for some, and no stops are made at either international airport.

-- Ebus – This is Red Arrow’s offering of a more economical option; for just over $50 you can get this convenient bus from Edmonton to Calgary (and vice versa) with two scheduled routes daily (except Saturdays).
+- Ebus – This is Red Arrow’s offering of a more economical option; for $52 you can get this convenient bus from Edmonton to Calgary (and vice versa) with two scheduled routes almost daily.
 This is also most convenient for shoppers, as it includes a stop at the popular CrossIron Mills Shopping Center north of Calgary.

-- Coldshot – $40 will get you between the two cities.
-Coldshot makes up to 2 trips daily (early morning and early evening).
+- Coldshot – $37 will get you between the two cities.
+Coldshot makes up to 2 trips almost daily (early morning and early evening).
 Bonus: every sixth trip is free!

 Calgary to Edmonton by Private Transfer

 Private transfers between Edmonton to Calgary (and vice versa) can take all the stress out of driving the busy QEII.
 Some private transfer options are below:

 - Quest Limos – Prices start at $540 for luxury private transfer between Calgary and Edmonton, but with vehicles that fit up to 12 people, the low cost per person makes this an attractive option to arrive in style.

 - Taxi – Taxis are always an option, of course, but rates run around $500 for a taxi to make the big journey.